 Traditionally, large storage tanks have been either made from steel, which welded together and finished depending on size either offsite or onsite or concrete, which poured in place at the facility.
 Both types of tanks perform well but have some serious disadvantages.
 Offsite welded tanks can add significant transportation cost,

-A third option bolted tanks, which use laser or die-cut steel panels that are bolted into place onsite.
+A third option is bolted tanks, which use laser or die-cut steel panels that are bolted into place onsite.
 Bolted tanks offer the strength of steel, are quick to install and easy to maintain or repair.

 Compared to concrete or field-welded steel tanks, here are 10 advantages of bolted tanks.

 #1 Quick Assembly

-Steel tanks must be welded and inspected onsite, and concrete tanks must pour in place.
+Steel tanks on the other hand must be welded and inspected onsite, and concrete tanks must be poured in place.
 Both require days of installation time, including plenty of labor and the associated costs, and if there happens to be inclement weather, the installation process can be delayed or postponed.